 During the three-month and nine-month periods ended September 30, 2011, the Company recognized an income tax benefit associated with previously enacted reductions in federal statutory tax rates and adjustments to various provincial statutory tax rates in Canada.
 This 2007 tax rate change enactment included phased in effective dates through 2012.
 These adjustments in tax rates should have been recognized beginning in 2007, when the Canadian tax legislation was enacted.
 For the three-month and nine-month periods ended September 30, 2011, the Company recorded a cumulative tax benefit adjustment of \$30.7 million in "Provision for income taxes" to correct the deferred tax liabilities that were not properly recorded.
-If the impact of the tax rates had been recorded in the prior years, the Company estimates that it would have recognized approximately \$3.0 million, \$6.0 million, \$9.0 million and \$12.0 million of tax benefit in the years ended 2007, 2008, 2009 and 2010, respectively, and would not have been significant in the three and nine-month periods ended September 30, 2011.
+If the impact of the tax rates had been recognized approximately \$3.0 million, \$6.0 million, \$9.0 million and \$12.0 million of tax benefit in the years ended 2007, 2008, 2009 and 2010, respectively, and would not have been significant in the three and nine-month periods ended September 30, 2011.